- Table of Contents

 Web Analytics

-Dive into website analytics to understand how well your brand is attracting and engaging potential customers online.
+Dive into website analytics to understand how well your brand attracts and engages potential customers online.
 Metrics such as unique visitors, page views, and time spent on your site offer insights into your brand's online visibility and appeal.
-Tools like Google Analytics and Semrush can aid in this endeavor.
+Tools like Google Analytics and Semrush can aid in this endeavour.

 Social Media Metrics